Knight boys remain unbeaten, knock off T-Wolves behind fourth-quarter surge

 EXETER – Through three quarters, the Nebraska Lutheran Knights saw their undefeated season hanging in the balance at Exeter-Milligan in Thursday night’s Crossroads Conference matchup.
-Junior Trey Richert buried half of his six 3-pointers in the third quarter to help Nebraska Lutheran hold on to a 35-31 lead, but the game looked like it was going to go down to the wire.
+Junior Trey Richert buried half of his six 3-pointers in the third quarter to help Nebraska Lutheran hold on to a 35-31 lead, but the game figured to go down to the wire.

 Instead, the Knights imposed their will against the Timberwolves over the final eight minutes, outscoring the hosts 16-8 down the stretch to remain unbeaten with a 51-39 win.